DianaLee1219/WeatherForecast/EDA/README.md

 ![image](https://github.com/user-attachments/assets/554e7ac9-c762-4881-8193-a84348e389dd)

-This is the correlation heatmap showing correlation between all the numerical data in the dataset.
+[Graph1. the correlation heatmap showing correlation between all the numerical data in the dataset]
 * Positive correlation
   * 'Temperature' was stronlgy correlated with 'feels like temperater'(0.97) and was moderately correlated with 'UV index' (0.49), which is moderately related with 'feels like temperater'(0.40).
 * Negative correlation